technicalwriting/hank/README.md

 If you're not comfortable with JSON, then a CSV file would be fine.
 Or a spreadsheet.

-#### Create text that it close to what you'd see in technical writing
+#### Create text that is close to what you'd see in technical writing

 The content of the writing doesn't have to strictly be about technical topics.
 The writing style just needs to be close to what you'd see in a technical document.
-Novel writing, for example, often has a very different style than techncical writing.
+Novel writing, for example, often has a very different style than technical writing.

 #### Create multi-sentence, multi-paragraph, or complete-document examples